jyaif/oreo/README.md

 * Smaller footprint in the final binary.
 I shaved 8kb from a binary in release mode by switching ~20 smallish classes from cereal to oreo.

 TODO:
-* Handle errors when deserializing.
-* Enforce maximum string/vector size when serializing.
+* Allow configuring maximum string/vector size when deserializing.

 ---